nms-scribe/cosmopoeia/idea.md

 [X] Remove #[allow(dead_code)] and see what we should get rid of.
 [X] Set the CRS for the dataset and each layer on create.
-[ ] Does TileForSubnations really need fid?
-[ ] Consider adding a new 'u64_string' type for typed features, and storing id foreign keys as string, so that they can be parsed into u64 for entity stuff, instead of using as u64 everywhere on lookups.
+[ ] Consider adding a new 'u64_string' or 'id_ref' type for typed features, and storing id foreign keys as string, so that they can be parsed into u64 for entity stuff, instead of using as u64 everywhere on lookups.
+Since I don't do anything in the map project, there shouldn't be anything with changing the types.
+    [ ] NationSchema should have 'capital_town_id' instead of 'capital' field.
+In fact, make sure all schemas use that nomenclature of <purpose>_<layer>_id, or at least <layer>_id if the purpose is obvious.
 [ ] The special values in WorldMap, in fact anywhere where we implemtn TryFrom<String>, should use serde_json instead.
 Use a json standard for all of that.
-[ ] Move the BiomeFeature consts and associated types into an impl of BiomeSchema [ ] Replace the BiomeLayer::build_lookup with TypedFeatureIterator::to_named_entities_index [ ] NationSchema should have 'capital_town_id' instead of 'capital' field.
-In fact, make sure all schemas use that nomenclature of <purpose>_<layer>_id, or at least <layer>_id if the purpose is obvious.
-[ ] MarkovGenerator::calculate_chain -- should return an error if the array is empty, or if there are no strings in it.
+[ ] Move the BiomeFeature consts and associated types into an impl of BiomeSchema [ ] Replace the BiomeLayer::build_lookup with TypedFeatureIterator::to_named_entities_index [ ] MarkovGenerator::calculate_chain -- should return an error if the array is empty, or if there are no strings in it.
 Because that will cause an error when we're trying to create strings.
 [ ] Check all 'unwraps' and make sure we don't need to throw an error there instead.
     [ ] TilePreference::get_value -- there are a bunch of 'unwraps' that should be proper errors, since that's all based on user input.